WesleyG/nodejs1/readme.md

 Up to:
 "
-Create an uninitialized buffer with 100 bytes length and fill it with bytes with values starting from 0 to 99.
-And then print its contents.
+completed exercise 2, next is...

+Do what is asked on exercise 1 and then copy bytes ranging 40 to 60 into a new buffer.
+And then print it.

 "
 ---